openxla/xla/docs/oom_debugging.md

 # Debug OOM errors with XProf

-Out Of Memory (OOM) errors occur when your accelerator memory capacity is exhausted.
-This can be High Bandwidth Memory (HBM) in GPUs, and HBM, Vector Memory (VMEM), etc. in TPUs.
+Out Of Memory (OOM) errors occur when the accelerator's (GPU or TPU) High Bandwidth Memory (HBM) capacity is exhausted.
+Some common causes for OOM issues and debugging techniques are detailed in [E1000 - Compile Time HBM OOM documentation](./errors/error_1000.md) and  [JAX documentation on GPU memory allocation](https://docs.jax.dev/en/latest/gpu_memory_allocation.html#common-causes-of-oom-failures).

-This page describes how to use **XProf's Memory Viewer tool** to visualize your program's memory usage, identify peak usage instances, and debug OOM errors.
+This page describes how to use **XProf's Memory Viewer tool** to visualize your JAX program's memory usage, identify peak usage instances, and debug OOM errors.
 This involves the following steps:

 1. Run your program with [`jax.profiler.trace`](https://docs.jax.dev/en/latest/_autosummary/jax.profiler.trace.html#jax.profiler.trace) to capture the profile.
 2. Start XProf in the background, and use the [Memory Viewer tool](https://openxla.org/xprof/memory_viewer) to view memory utilization details.